iannicholas/18-Social-Network-API-IanNicholas/README.md

   MIT

   ## Usage
-  Navigate to Insomnia and connect to localhost:3001.
+  After installation ans starting navigate to Insomnia and connect to localhost:3001.
 Run any of the routes found in the /routes/api/thoughtRoutes or userRoutes.

   ## Test
   ~~~